 It may be that your living expenses vary significantly over the year and you need a relatively small beneficiary cash loan to see you over the more challenging periods.

-As we touched on above, it is unlikely that an individual applying for a beneficiary loan will be in employment at the time.
+As we touched on above, it is unlikely that an individual applying for finance for beneficiaries will be in employment at the time.
 Their situation may well change in the short to medium-term but at the point of application there will likely be no employment income.
 When applying for a traditional loan, the lack of an employment status would often mean immediate refusal.
 However, the situation with a beneficiary loan is different.

-The mechanics and the concept of the beneficiary loan are no different to a traditional loan; it is the security of income which changes.
-However, it is important not to assume that everyone who applies for a beneficiary loan will be approved.
+The mechanics and the concept of the beneficiary finance are no different to a traditional loan; it is the security of income which changes.
+However, it is important not to assume that everyone who applies for a finance beneficiaries will be approved.
 There are numerous factors for the lender and the borrower to consider.

 Will a chequered credit history prevent a successful application?